mmark3/modular-prompt-builder-poc/README.md

-# Modular AI Agent Prompt - Proof of Concept
+# Modular AI Agent System Prompt - Proof of Concept

 This project demonstrates how to build AI agent system prompts using modular, reusable components.